mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 Tagless-final is a technique originally used to [embed domain-specific languages](http://okmij.org/ftp/tagless-final/index.html) into a host language, without the use of Generalized Algebraic Data Types.

-In the Haskell community, _tagless-final_ still refers to a way of creating polymorphic programs in some DSL that are interpreted by instantiating them to a concrete data type.
+In the Haskell community, _tagless-final_ still refers to a way of creating polymorphic programs in a custom DSL that are interpreted by instantiating them to a concrete data type.
 In the Scala community, however, tagless-final is used almost exclusively for monadic, effectful DSLs.
 Usage of the term in Scala is closest to what Haskeller's mean by _MTL-style_, but without the algebraic laws that govern MTL type classes.

 In Scala, tagless-final has become almost synonymous with types of kind `* -> *`, leading to the infamous `F[_]` higher-kinded type parameter that is so pervasively associated with the phrase _tagless-final_.

-In this post, I will argue that the many claims made about tagless-final in Scala are not _entirely_ true, and that the actual benefits of tagless-final stem mostly from _discipline_, not from so-called _effect polymorphism_.
+In this post, I will argue that the many claims made about tagless-final in Scala are not _entirely_ true, and that the actual benefits of tagless-final come mostly from _discipline_, not from so-called _effect polymorphism_.

-After this detailed analysis, I will conclude the post by providing a list of concrete recommendations for developers who are developing functional Scala libraries and applications.
+After this detailed analysis, I will conclude the post by providing a list of concrete recommendations for developers who are building functional Scala libraries and applications.

 ## Tagless-Final 101